Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 74.7, is 17.7 points above Saturday's over/under.
+- Saturday's total is 17.7 points lower than the two team's combined 74.7 points per game average.

-- These two squads combine to allow 41.7 points per game, 15.3 fewer than this contest's over/under.
+- This contest's total is 15.3 points greater than the 41.7 these two squads combine to allow per game this season.

 - The Crimson Tide and their opponents have scored an average of 62.9 points per game in 2021, 5.9 more than Saturday's total.

-- The 53.9 PPG average total in Tigers games this season is 3.1 points fewer than this game's over/under.
+- The 57 total in this game is 3.1 points higher than the 53.9 average total in Tigers games this season.

 Alabama Stats and Trends